jemiluv8/interview-templates/AI USAGE.md

-You can use AI to figure out specific syntax but now how to build a feature.
+You can use AI to figure out specific syntax but not how to build a feature.
 Type all code.
-Autocompletes are allowed
+AI Autocompletes are not allowed